 Resort Recreation and Amenities

 Disney’s BoardWalk Resort hosts Movies Under the Stars like many of the other resort hotels do.
 Enjoy a movie at dusk on the main lawn.

-The feature pool is the most-talked about pool in all of Disney!
-Named the Luna Park Pool, Guests can slide down the “creepy clown pool” as it is called by many.
-If you have a fear of clowns I recommend you avoid the feature pool.
+The feature pool was the most-talked about pool in all of Disney!
+Named the Luna Park Pool, Guests could slide down the “creepy clown pool” was it is called by many.
+The slide was replaced with a more traditional flat “Mickey and friends” Keister Coaster.
+RIP Mr. Spaghettios.